TRC 3 ESSENTIAL GUIDE: How to prepare for TRC 3 + TRC 3 application checklist.

 Paperslip Notes:

--This GUIDE is geared toward ENGLISH speaking Korean Adoptees who are submitting their cases to TRC 3.
+-This GUIDE is geared toward ENGLISH speaking Korean Adoptees who are submitting a NEW and INDEPENDENT case to TRC 3.

 -Please see related: